-A monthly training class provides state agency Records Management Coordinators and interested staff assistance in the development, preparation and maintenance of Agency Records Retention Schedules.
+Training classes are provided to state agency Records Management Coordinators and staff interested in the development, preparation, and maintenance of Agency Records Retention Schedules.
 Classes are presented the second Wednesday of every month except December.
-Contact Javier Sanchez at (916) 653-9226 to sign up for the class.
+Visit the Records Management Training page for information on classes and available dates.

 Under California's State Records Management Act, each agency must establish and maintain a records retention schedule that details the public records the agency will keep, how the records will be managed, and how the agency will legally dispose of non-permanent records.